Priyanka090192/qa-random-date-generator-test/test-report.md

 | TC13 | Copy generated date | Copy button | Able to copy | Not available | N/A | IMP-001 |
 | TC14 | Start Date = End Date | Enter same date | Only one date | One date generated | Pass | IMP-002 |

+## 6. Issue Identified

+The following critical issues were identified during testing:

+- **BUG‑001:** No validation when Start Date > End Date
+- **BUG‑002:** Some invalid date formats accepted
+- **BUG‑003:** Output format mismatch
+- **BUG‑004:** Large number of dates may slow down system
+- **BUG‑005:** Leap year edge cases not handled
+- **BUG‑006:** Mobile responsiveness issues

+Feature improvements suggested:
+- **IMP‑001:** Copy-to-Clipboard functionality
+- **IMP‑002:** UX clarification when Start Date = End Date

+---
-## 6. Usability Observations
+## 7. Usability Observations

-The tool is simple and easy to use.
-The layout is clean and the generate button is clearly visible.
-The results appear quickly after clicking generate.
+- The tool is simple, clean, and easy to use.

-Some improvements that could enhance usability include:
+- The generate button is clearly visible and accessible.
+- Output appears quickly after clicking generate.

+Suggested improvements:
-- Better validation messages for incorrect inputs
+- Provide clear validation messages for incorrect inputs.
-- Option to copy generated dates
-- Ability to export generated dates
+- Add copy-to-clipboard functionality for generated dates.
+- Include visual hints or notes when Start Date = End Date.
+- Improve mobile layout for smaller devices.

+---

+## 8. Conclusion

+The Random Date Generator performs its primary function effectively, generating random dates as expected.
+Most core features work well, and the tool is easy to use.

+However, input validation for date ranges and formats, mobile responsiveness, and additional usability features could be improved.
+Addressing these issues would enhance reliability and user experience.

+---